Mystogab/paralogs/README.md

 YES, objects are automagically converted to a happy strings.
 Happy strings are good for you

-The Paralog inactivity shoutdown message, means that internally, if you don't log anything the child process wild die, and feel sad because he couldn't do his job.
+The Paralog inactivity shoutdown message, means that internally, if you don't log anything the child process will die, and feel sad because he couldn't do his job.
 Poor child.

-But don't worry about that, if you call some method like `.info('Hi!')` another child will born, to fulfill his dead brother mission, and maybe, just maybe win your heart.
+But don't worry about that, if you call some method like `.info('Hi!')` another child will born, to fulfill his dead brother destiny, and maybe, just maybe win your heart.

 ## Disclaimer
 I just really did this to archive some basic functionallity, in future versions I have plans to make it take some options (like change default colors) and other stuff like that.